malaibao/polynomial-evaluation-data-structure/README.md

-# Polynomials Evaluation
+# Polynomials Evaluation Data Structure

-A C++ Program to calculate the coefficient and exponent of polynomials using linked list
+A C++ program to calculate the coefficient and exponent of polynomials using linked list

 ## Terminal's Look